Skip to main content

 Rule 5101:2-52-08 | Interstate placement requirements for Ohio parents, legal guardians, or private entities when placing a child into another state or territory for adoption.

-(A) Prior to placing a child into another state or territory for an adoptive placement, an Ohio parent, legal guardian, PCPA, or attorney, hereafter referred to as the sending agent, shall receive written approval, as documented on the JFS 01661 "Interstate Compact Placement Request (ICPC 100A)" (rev. 7/2016) from the Ohio "Interstate Compact on the Placement of Children" (ICPC) office and the receiving state ICPC office.
-If the sending agent is a parent or legal guardian, the parent or legal guardian shall be represented by an adoption agency or private attorney.
+(A) Prior to placing a child into another state or territory for an adoptive placement, an Ohio parent, legal guardian, private child placing agency (PCPA), or attorney, hereafter referred to as the sending agent, is to receive written approval, as documented on the JFS 01661 "Interstate Compact Placement Request (ICPC 100A)" from the Ohio "Interstate Compact on the Placement of Children" (ICPC) office and the receiving state ICPC office.
+If the sending agent is a parent or legal guardian, the parent or legal guardian is to be represented by an adoption agency or private attorney.

 (B) Visits, as defined by the association of administrators of the interstate compact on the placement of children (AAICPC) "Regulation 9" located at https://aphsa.org/AAICPC/AAICPC/Resources.aspx are exempt from ICPC.
 Situations in which the intent is to place the child either on a temporary or permanent basis and for which a homestudy or supervision is or will be requested do not meet the requirements of a visit and are therefore not exempt from ICPC.
 The following are additional criteria for a visit:

-(1) The purpose of the visit shall be to provide the child with a social or cultural experience of short duration, such as a stay in a camp or with a friend or relative who has not assumed legal responsibility for the daily care of the child.
+(1) The purpose of the visit is to provide the child with a social or cultural experience of short duration, such as a stay in a camp or with a friend or relative who has not assumed legal responsibility for the daily care of the child.

-(2) A visit shall have a defined ending date and shall not be extended or renewed in a manner which causes the visit to exceed thirty days or the school vacation period.
+(2) A visit has a defined ending date and is not be extended or renewed in a manner which causes the visit to exceed thirty days or the school vacation period.

-(C) To initiate an interstate placement of an Ohio child for the purpose of adoption, the sending agent shall send three hard copy packets or one electronic copy of the following documents to the Ohio ICPC office:
+(C) To initiate an interstate placement of an Ohio child for the purpose of adoption, the sending agent is to send one electronic copy of the following documents to the Ohio ICPC office:

 (1) The completed JFS 01661 (ICPC 100A).
-Section 1 of the form shall identify the person or agency having financial and planning responsibilities for the child.
-Section 3 of the form shall indicate that monthly supervisory reports are requested.
+Section 1 of the form is to identify the person or agency having financial and planning responsibilities for the child.
+Section 3 of the form is to indicate that monthly supervisory reports are requested.

 (2) A cover letter requesting interstate approval signed by the sending agent that includes the following: